carlosvillasanchez/-Salmon-tortilla-al-pesto/README.md

 - Fernando: Analysis of food consumption surveys, analysis of diet complexity, clustering of recipes
 - Carlos: Analysis of the recipes dataset, analysis of diets, writing the data story
 - Torstein: Analysis of relationships between ingredients, development of the webpage and the data story

+Every member of the team will work on the final presentation.